ExVeCtr/ExVectrCore/README.md

 - [X] Redo scheduling for use of new tasks and time sources utilities.    ~~!!
 Currently broken.
 Upmost priority !!~~
 - [X] Create math library
 - [X] Create data processing and structure library.
-- [ ] Create a buffer data handling class for storing raw data into pointers.
-- [ ] Create a global message topic system.
-- [ ] Create memory library (Storing memory onto EEPROM or Other stuff)
+- [X] Create memory library (Storing memory onto EEPROM or Other stuff)
 - [X] Create sensor library.
 - [X] Create networking library.
 - [ ] Finally implement starship test vehicle.
 (Probably create a vehicle library)
 - [ ] Simulation library.
-- [ ] Create irrigation library.
-- [ ] 3D graphics library for simulations?
+- [ ] 3D graphics library for simulations
 - [ ] Documentation.
 ## Issues:
-- [ ] High priority!
-Redo subscriber, topic system as it has failure modes.
 ## To be implemented into a platform library:
 A platform library is required for the ExVectrCore to run.
 The following functions must be implemented inside a .cpp file:
 - `getPlatformClock();` Found inside the `time_base.hpp` header file.
 This returns a clock giving the time since startup.